-The warehousing facilities located on the site are being leased from the IDA to Seneca Depot LLC, and are being subleased for storage and refurbishing of restaurant equipment by The Advantage Group.
-Other private investment projects include Finger Lakes Technology Group; Western Ag Enterprises; and Seneca Bio-Energy.
-Additional activities currently ongoing at the Depot include a Hillside residential-educational facility for youth in crisis, which has created 385 jobs; New York State Police and Seneca County Fire training facilities; and a new Seneca County Law Enforcement Center.
+The warehousing facilities located on the site are owned by Seneca Depot LLC, and are being subleased for storage and refurbishing of restaurant equipment by The Advantage Group.
+Other private investment projects include Finger Lakes Technology Group and Western Ag Enterprises.
+Additional activities currently ongoing at the Depot include a Hillside residentialeducational facility for youth in crisis, which has created 385 jobs; New York State Police and Seneca County Fire training facilities; and a Seneca County Law Enforcement Center.